Nested smoothing algorithms for inference and tracking of heterogeneous multi-scale state-space systems: Example

+where $\bx_{t}^{(i,j)}$ is the $j$-th member of the ensemble $\bX_{t|t}^{(i)}$ in the second layer of the SMC-EnKF-EKF algorithm, and $\widehat{\bz}_{ht|ht}^{(i,j)}$ is the updated mean in the third layer of computation (i.e., in the \gls{ekf}).
+Details on how to compute these approximations are in Appendix \ref{ap:2}.

 Figure \ref{fig:Multi changeJ} shows the performance of the proposed methods for different values of $J$ (number of samples in the second layer) and $N=20$.
-This is evaluated in terms of averaged \gls{nmse}$_{\btheta}$, \gls{nmse}$_{\bx}$ and \gls{nmse}$_{\bz}$ together with the running time in hours.
+This is evaluated in terms of averaged \gls{nmse}$_{\btheta}$, \gls{nmse}$_{\bx}$ and \gls{nmse}$_{\bz}$ together with the run time.
+These simulations have been carried in MatLab R2020a on a Linux machine with an Intel(R) Xeon(R) Silver 4210 CPU @ 2.20GHz processor and 20 cores.
 The first method (\gls{smc}-\gls{smc}-\gls{ukf}) shows an improvement in the accuracy as the number of samples $J$ increases, although this improvement is only significant for the slow state (Fig. \ref{figNMSExvsJ}).
 The second method (\gls{smc}-\gls{enkf}-\gls{ekf}) remains stable with $J$.
 The second method outperforms the first one in accuracy of the parameter estimation (Fig. \ref{figNMSEthetavsJ}) as well as the slow state estimation (Fig. \ref{figNMSExvsJ}).
 However, the first method obtains a better \gls{nmse}$_{\bz}$.
 Additionally, the second method runs faster since the computational cost is considerably lower.

 Figure \ref{fig:Multi changeN} compares the performance of the proposed methods and the \gls{enkf} for different values of $N$ (number of samples in the first layer) and $J=50$.
 This is shown with the averaged \gls{nmse}$_{\btheta}$, \gls{nmse}$_{\bx}$ and \gls{nmse}$_{\bz}$ together with the running time in hours.
 Similar to the previous figure, the first method (\gls{smc}-\gls{smc}-\gls{ukf}) shows a slight improvement in the accuracy of the slow state estimation as the number of samples $J$ increases (Fig. \ref{figNMSExvsN}).
 The second method (\gls{smc}-\gls{enkf}-\gls{ekf}) remains stable with $N$.
 The second method outperforms the first one in accuracy of the parameter estimation (Fig. \ref{figNMSEthetavsN}) and the slow state estimation (Fig. \ref{figNMSExvsN}), but not for the fast state estimation (Fig. \ref{figNMSEzvsN}).
 Again, the second method runs faster since the computational cost is considerably lower.